-Wish to quench thirst while reboosting your body with anti-oxidant lycopene and vitamin-A?
-Watermelon has everything you need to beat scorching summer heat.
-Wonderfully delicious and juicy melons are the great source of much-needed water and electrolytes to tame tropical summer temperatures.
+Wish to quench thirst while boosting your body with antioxidant lycopene and vitamin-A?
+Watermelon has everything you need to beat the scorching summer heat.
+Wonderfully delicious and juicy melons are the great source of much-needed water and electrolytes to tame hot, summer temperatures.

-Botanically, the fruit belongs to the family of Cucurbitaceae, in the genus: citrullus, and is related to the other same family members such as cantaloupe, squash, and pumpkin that run as vines on the ground surface.
-It is widely grown across many tropical countries where it is one of the major commercial fruit crops.
+Botanically, the fruit belongs to the family of Cucurbitaceae, in the genus: Citrullus, and is related to the other same family members such as cantaloupe, squash, and pumpkin that run as vines on the ground surface.
+It is widely grown in many tropical countries where it is one of the major commercial fruit crops.

 Botanical name: Citrullus lanatus.

 Watermelon was originated from southern African countries and from where it spread to rest of the tropical and subtropical regions.
 After a couple of weeks of seedling, the plant bears many yellow flowers that may require honeybees for pollination.

 Externally, the fruit features smooth, deep green to yellow, thick exterior rind with light-green or gray colored vertical stripes adorning its surface.
 Internally, the flesh is juicy and comes in different colors like pink, red, or yellow depending upon the cultivar type.
 Near its core, numerous small black seeds embed in the middle-third portion of the flesh.

 Watermelon has a neutral flavor, and its taste somewhat described as plain-sweet water (light sugar syrup).
 Its flesh is soft yet crunchy unlike soft, creamy texture of muskmelons.